-I personally prefer wearing a light padded vest; however when the weather gets colder — a thicker, puffier vest works well as long as the principle of tailoring is still in effect.
+I personally prefer wearing a light quilted vest like the J.Crew Factory Walker Vest or the J.Crew Sussex Quilted Vest; however when the weather gets colder—a thicker, puffier vest works well as long as the principle of tailoring is still in effect.
 Simply put, if your vest doesn’t appear tailored to your body, you’re going to appear sloppy.

 LOOK 1: The Streamlined Silhouette

 The first look featuring the puffer vest is this quilted navy light padded Walker vest, dark indigo wash jeans, grey sweatshirt and lightweight brown moc-toe boots combination.